lluque42/push_swap/README.md

 the numbers.
 That is, whatever it takes to achieve that is not only legitimate but neccesary.

-In this line, the approach taken is to "cheat" by ordering the list first with some classical-don't-care-how-efficient algorithm and, using its results, statistical analysis, etc. find out the minimum number of ps_lang instructions to get to the same results.
+In this line, the approach taken is to "cheat" by first ordering the list using some classical-I-don't-care-how-efficient algorithm and, using its results, statistical analysis, etc. find out the minimum number of ps_lang instructions to get to the same sorted stack A.

 The following stages of the sorting process can be explicitly followed in ps_sort() function: